Best Practices to Avoid Contaminants While Topping Up Lubricants

 Additional Tips for Maintaining Lubrication Integrity

-- Use Filtered Funnels: When transferring oil from containers, use filtered funnels to prevent particles from entering the system.
+- Filter Funnels: Use filtered funnels when transferring oil from containers to prevent the ingress of particles into the system.

-- Train Your Team: Educate your workforce on the importance of clean lubrication practices and proper container handling.
+- Train Your Team: Focus on clean lube practices and handling of containers.

-- Invest in Quality Containers: Use high-quality, non-galvanized containers specifically designed for industrial lubricants.
+- Invest in Quality Containers: Use high-quality, non-galvanized containers designed for industrial lubricants.

 Impact of Contamination on Machinery Performance